-Macaron Techinque
+Macaron Technique

-There are so many factors that go into creating the perfect french macaron.
+There are so many factors that go into creating the perfect French macaron.
 Below, I have listed as many as I can think of.

-- When you are making the meringue use a stopwatch.
+- When you are making the meringue, use a stopwatch.
 This will help you perfectly time the mixing.
-Without a good meringue your macarons wont rise properly and will likely not work.
-Luckily most smart phones have stopwatches built right in!
+Without a good meringue, your macarons won't rise properly and will likely not work.
+Luckily, most smartphones have stopwatches built right in!
 You can find the stopwatch in your alarm/clock app on iPhones.

 - When you are piping the macaron shells, hold the piping bag straight up and down.
 This will lessen the amount of air bubbles in the shells and ensure you get a perfect circular macaron shell.

-- After the macaron shells have been piped, lift the pan up 2-3 inches away from the counter top and drop it.
+- After the macaron shells have been piped, lift the pan up 2-3 inches away from the countertop and drop it.
 Repeat this step 4-5 times.
 This helps form the shells and pop any bubbles that may be in the batter.

 - Let the macarons rest for a MINIMUM of 20 minutes (up to 1 hour).
 The shells should not be sticky to the touch before baking.
 You should be able to gently run your finger along the tops of the shells with no batter sticking to your finger.

-- A well preheated oven is another key to the perfect macaron shell.
+- A well-preheated oven is another key to the perfect macaron shell.
 I let my oven preheat for about 45 minutes before I even bake the macaron shells.
-If the oven is too cold the macarons will not rise and will not bake uniformly.
+If the oven is too cold, the macarons will not rise and will not bake uniformly.

 Issues?
 It might be your humidity, believe it or not!